 Roof Garden & Teaching Space for Canon Barnett Primary School, London

 Boardman Gelly were commissioned to transform the uninspiring 5th floor roof space of a London primary school in to a vibrant roof garden.
 Some of the area would be dedicated to growing beds with planting that would also attract wildlife.
 The rest of the space would be used for teaching pupils.
 The central London location close to Tower Bridge with vistas over the City made this an exciting project.

 To achieve the school’s brief the roof garden project presented some unique challenges for us to resolve.
 Lifting the materials from ground level to the 5th floor and in a tight urban space required some big thinking.

-We laid safety flooring was laid on a protective membrane to retain the waterproof properties of the roof covering.
+We laid safety flooring on a protective membrane to retain the waterproof properties of the roof covering.

 ”Utilising every bit of space in an inner city school is vital.
 This will enable the pupils to grow their own vegetables and flowers, giving them a connection they would not have otherwise had.
 On every pupil survey the children said they wanted a growing space.
 Now they have“